papy1974/Project_1GWU/README.md

 * [Tests](#Tests)

+## Languages and Tools used :

+HTML, Javascript, Jquery,Semantic ui, API,CSS,Git

 ## Installation

 To run the project, user have to install  access control allow in order to hear the bird sound, get the location, and select the birds type.

 ## Description